01 of 08

 Add Cool Looking and Cold Loving Annuals

-While there are lots of annuals that instantly give up the ghost at the hint of frost there are plenty that scoff at the cold and look great and will last well past the first frost.
+While there are lots of annuals that instantly die at the hint of frost, there are plenty that will last well past the first frost.
 Some will even look fabulous and sculptural with a coating of snow.
 Try combining different heights and forms, or go simple and pot a single dramatic plant in a beautiful container.

 Try some of these cold-loving annuals:Continue to 4 of 8 below.